foxhound87/mobx-react-form/docs/form/form-options.md

 }
 ```

-> The object returned from the method will be deep-merged to the object provieded to the constructor when initializing the instance.
+> The object returned from the method will be merged to the object provieded to the constructor when initializing the instance.

 ### Set Options After Form Initialization